Bond Polarity and Molecular Polarity

 H2, N2, O2, Cl2, Br2, I2, etc are examples of such types of molecules.

-Thus according to the above rule heteronuclear diatomic molecules are polar due to the difference in their electronegativity.
+According to the above rule heteronuclear diatomic molecules are polar due to the difference in their electronegativity.
 Electronegativity difference is not only the tools to determine the polarity of the molecule, but it also decided by the composition and geometry.

+Calculation of dipole moment is given by the product of charge and distance of the separation or bond length.
 If +q amount of positive charge separates by -q of negative charge and l is the distance between two centers of the molecule.

 Thus dipole moment, µ = q × l